 Though sexting prevalence rates vary from study to study (see Klettke, Hallford, & Mellor, 2014), even conservative estimates (e.g., Gordon-Messer et al., 2013) indicate that sexting has become common practice among EAs.
 The variability in estimates of sexting behaviors is likely due to the complexity in operationalizing sexting altogether (Klettke et al., 2014).
 In a review of young adults' sexting, Klettke and colleagues (2014) found on average 53% of young adults send sexual texts and photos (49% reported sending sexts specifically with photo images), while 56% of young adults report having received sexts.
-Klettke and colleagues (2014) emphasized the importance of breaking down sexting prevalence rates by type of sext (e.g., text or image) and the role of the individual (e.g., sender or recipient).
-In line with this recommendation, this chapter's authors assessed EAs' sexting in terms of sending and receiving text, image, and video messages.
-Similar to Klettke and colleagues' (2014) results, this chapter's authors found that 57% of EAs sent or received text based sexts, 43% sent and 49% received photo sexts, and 17% sent and 20% received video sexts.
+Furthermore, studies have shown that individuals who identify as LGB demonstrate higher rates of participation in sexting than their heterosexual peers (Albury, 2014).
+These rates are specifically high in gay males, but are overall higher than heterosexual peers because of social pressures to keep homosexual relationships out of the public view.
+As a result, many LGB individuals turn to online sources to find partners and engage in sexting behaviors as a way of communicating sexual and romantic desires when finding a partner in real life may serve to be more challenging.